 Grand Riom Palace in Villa Carisch

-Hotel Walhaus in Sils opened in the summer of 1908.
-The view across Lake Sils and the Maloja pass, the mountains, and the valley were highly valued by the guests, the beau monde of Europe in the Fin de Siècle.
+Hotel Walhaus in Sils (canton Graubünden) was built in 1908.
+The view of Lake Sils and the Maloja pass, the mountains, and the valley were valued by the guests.

-Many other hotels were built after 1850, and many of them can still be admired, in the same function as a hotel, with another destiny or abandoned and not in use at all, like in Tarasp.
-They all have in common that they were built in small villages with a few hundred inhabitants.
+Many other hotels were built all over the canton.
+Many Grand Hotels can still be admired, with the same function, abandoned and for other purposes.
+They have in common that they were built in small villages with a few hundred inhabitants.

 Scuol, Tarasp, St. Moritz, Sils or Davos were similar villages at the beginning of the tourism boom.
 Charles Laurent had the vision, the architect and the money, but then came the First World War.

-He died as a French soldier in 1914, he was born in Paris, and with him died the dream of Grand Riom Palace.
+He died as a French soldier in 1914 and with him died the dream of the Grand Riom Palace in Riom.
 (Further information: www.origen.ch).